leonardovenoso/js-algorithms/readme.md

 <br/>
 <br/>
 ### **Recursive sum**
-The recursive sum is a sum algorithm that calls itself to sum an array of numbers.
+The recursive sum is an algorithm that calls itself to sum an array of numbers.
 Its base case is an empty array.
 Slice is chosen because it returns a copy of the modified array.

 **File:** recursiveSum.mjs